A firefighter risks his life to rescue a child from a burning building. We don't ask if the hero is a Christian or an unbeliever. We just cheer him.

 Flashes of Light

-In 1924, the Christian Reformed Church, then a denomination of immigrant Dutch Calvinists, officially declared "that there is indeed a … non-salvific attitude of divine favor toward all human beings."
-While "saving grace" is imparted only to the elect, this "common grace" manifests itself ...1
+In 1924, the Christian Reformed Church, then a denomination of immigrant Dutch Calvinists, officially declared "that there is indeed a … non-salvific attitude of divine favor toward all human beings." ...1

 Already a CT subscriber?
 Log in for full digital access.

 Subscribe to Christianity Today and get access to this article plus 60+ years of archives.